 - At least 3 credits need to be at the HTM 6000 level

-- Students are encouraged, but not required, to include at least one section of HTM 6974 Independent Study, whereby the finished product is a manuscript to be submitted to a top-tier journal.
+- Students are encouraged to include at least one section of HTM 6974 Independent Study, whereby the finished product is a manuscript to be submitted to a top-tier academic research journal.
 Students are also encouraged to take GRAD 5114, Contemporary Pedagogy, if they and their committee feel this would assist them with improving their teaching skills.

 Dissertation (30 credits)

-- A minimum of 9 credits of coursework required each semester of the first two years of the program.
-Students receiving either GTA or GRA support are required to take 12 credits of coursework each semester.
+- A minimum of 9 credits of coursework are required each semester of the first two years of the program.
+Students receiving either GTA or GRA support are required to take 12 credits of coursework each semester they are funded.